g2384/Life-In-The-UK/Facts.md

 - The UK has a **constitutional monarchy**.
 This means that the king or queen does not rule the country but **appoints the government**, which the people have chosen in a democratic election.
 The monarch invites the leader of the party with the largest number of MPs, or the leader of a coalition between more than one party, to become the Prime Minister.
 - The monarch has **regular** meetings with the Prime Minister and can **advise, warn and encourage**, but the decisions on government policies are made by the **Prime Minister and cabinet**.
 - The Queen has reigned since her father’s death in **1952**, and in 2012 she celebrated her **Diamond Jubilee** (**60** years as queen).
 She is married to Prince Philip, the Duke of **Edinburgh**.
 Her eldest son, Prince **Charles** (the Prince of **Wales**), is the heir to the throne.
 - The Queen has important ceremonial roles, such as the **opening of the new parliamentary session** each year.
-On this occasion the Queen makes a speech which summarises the government’s policies for the year ahead. **All Acts of Parliament** are made in her name.
+On this occasion the Queen makes a speech which **summarises the government’s policies for the year ahead**. **All Acts of Parliament** are made in her name.
 - The Queen represents the UK to the rest of the world.
 She:
   - receives foreign ambassadors and high commissioners,
   - entertains visiting heads of state,